 We will soon review each of them, but no matter if you rent it out or not, you will pay two different taxes on your Spanish property:

 - The IBI or council tax.
 This tax is paid once a year to the local government in which your property is located in.
 The exact amount is calculated based on the cadastral value attached to the house/flat.
-You can learn more about this specific tax in our article regarding taxes when buying a property.
-It is common for both residents and non-residents.

 - The income tax, included in your tax return.
 This specific tax for non-residents is a bit more complex, so let’s analyze the two possible scenarios in regards to your rental income.